yugabyte/yugabyte-db/architecture/design/docdb-encryption-at-rest.md

 taking with some of the KMS system that we would support via Platform.

 ## Equinix [SmartKey](https://www.equinix.com/services/edge-services/smartkey/).
 Integration
-  SmartKey is KMS a offering from Equinix, they provide SDK and API to manage the keys in their platform, YugaByte platform would integrate with SmartKey via the REST API route and authenticate using their API key in order to manage the Keys.
+  SmartKey is KMS a offering from Equinix, they provide SDK and API to manage the keys in their platform, Yugabyte platform would integrate with SmartKey via the REST API route and authenticate using their API key in order to manage the Keys.
 We would use the name attribute on the Key to link the universe that the key is generated for.
-Once the key is generated we would make appropriate RPC calls to YugaByte to enable encryption.
-We would call their rekey api when the user wants to rekey the universe and update the YugaByte nodes in a rolling fashion.
+Once the key is generated we would make appropriate RPC calls to YugabyteDB to enable encryption.
+We would call their rekey api when the user wants to rekey the universe and update the YugabyteDB nodes in a rolling fashion.

 ## AWS [Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html)
   Amazon offers their KMS solution, we will your their KMS api to manage the keys, And they have the concept of aliases which we would use that to build a relationship between the key and universe.
 When the key needs to be rotated we would create a new key and update the alias accordingly.
-And do the update on YugaByte nodes in a rolling fashion.
+And do the update on YugabyteDB nodes in a rolling fashion.

 # Implementation Internals